The Eleanor Miltimore Wolff Scholarship

 What previous interns have said of their experiences at VRG

-The following is a thank-you letter written by Bobby Smith, 2008 recipeint of the VRG Eleanor Wolff Scholarship:
+The following is a thank-you letter written by Bobby Smith, 2007 recipient of the VRG Eleanor Wolff Scholarship:

 "My internship is going really well.
 I'm doing clerical database work, research, packaging, and I'm also writing articles for the Vegetarian Journal.
 This internship is really opening my eyes to the behind-the-scenes work of grassroots activism and the hard laborious work of non-profits.
 The two conferences I attended (Book Expo America in Manhattan and American Library Association in DC) exemplified how VRG makes connections, popularizes vegan literature, and spreads the word about much-encompassing issues surrounding vegan and vegetarian lifestyles.
 Everyone who I met--in and out of the office--affiliated with VRG has been extremely friendly, personable, and inspiring.
 The hands-on work, conferences, and amazing group of people at VRG has made my experience and work really rewarding.